Volunteering at BMC

 Volunteer Opportunities

 The Brevard Music Center Association is the volunteer corps of the Brevard Music Center.
-It is comprised of more than 200 volunteers, some of whom work year-round.
-The most visible volunteers are those wearing the blue shirts at concerts.
+It comprises more than 200 volunteers, some of whom work year-round.
+The most visible volunteers are those wearing blue shirts at concerts.
 They are ushers, concession stand staff, and gift shop workers.
-They welcome patrons to concerts and sell raffle tickets.
-They serve at The Maestro Society Lounge, and at special events and receptions.
-In addition, volunteers tend to the landscaping of the campus, do off-season maintenance and repair to campus buildings, work in the office, and help with marketing efforts.
-There is something to do for everyone who wants to share their time and talent with BMC.
+They directly interact with patrons, welcoming them and providing services during performances.
+Volunteers also serve in the Maestro Society Lounge, and at special events and receptions.
+In addition, volunteers help with landscaping the campus, administrative work in the office, and with marketing efforts.
+There is something to do for everyone who wants to share their time and talent with BMC!

-If you are interested in volunteering for the 2025 season, please email your information to: [email protected]
+If you are a prospective volunteer interested in joining us for the 2026 season, please email: volunteer@brevardmusic.org

 Volunteer Handbook